Skip to content

 • Disconnected - REPL $(zap) (gray) - Click to open the REPL menu and start Jack-in or Connect

-• Launching - Launching REPL using <method> (orange/yellow) - Click to interrupt the launch process
+• Launching - Launching REPL using <method> (white) - Click to interrupt the launch process

 • Connecting - REPL - trying to connect - Click to interrupt the connection attempt

-• Connected - REPL $(zap) (green) - Click to open the REPL menu with commands for managing your connection
+• Connected - REPL $(zap) (ember) - Click to open the REPL menu with commands for managing your connection.
+Calva keeps existing connections alive when you start another REPL

 When connected, the tooltip displays the connection details: nrepl://hostname:port